 The Final Steps…

 So the light at the end is finally visible, and that elusive license should soon be within reach.

 At first, you will need to take an eye test, to ensure your eyesight is satisfactory for driving.
 This may appear simple at first, but I feel it was not that easy to understand, so feel free to use the guide below as a reference.

 As per the chart below, they will ask you to identify where the gap in the circle is.
 Correspondingly, you will have to say either ‘Shita, Migi, Ue or Hidari’ according to the corresponding signal.
 They will also ask you to identify one of the four colours listed below ‘Akai, Midori, Aoi or Kiiro’, so hopefully this chart will help prepare you for what you need to say.

-After your eye test, they will confirm if you are wear glasses or contact lenses.
-If you do they will mark this on your application, so make sure to wear them everytime you drive.
+After your eye test, they will confirm if you are wearing glasses or contact lenses.
+If you do they will mark this on your application, so make sure to wear them every time you drive.

 Get Your License

 There will be a specific area to collect your official license.
 Unfortunately, this procedure can also take upwards of an hour so ‘patience is a virtue’.
 For me, it took approx. 90 minutes to receive my first physical Japanese license.
 Hence, the aforementioned form of entertainment will again come in handy.